 Obama Coins as an Investment

 Travers goes on to warn, "We know that a consumer buys these items as an investment when he or she purchases very high numbers of them.
 There is a reasonable assumption that if a consumer places an order for 300 or 500 of these items that future profit potential has motivated the purchase.
-There is little or no profit expectation in the mind of the consumer if a small number are purchased.
+If a consumer purchases a small number of coins we know that there is little or no profit incentive driving the purchase.

 Small quantity purchases are often for family and friends.
 I recommend never purchasing these coins as an investment or in the hopes of making money."